 People buy from people.
 After a trade show is completed, it’s time to connect with your leads and match your solutions to their needs.
-Trade show follow up isn’t a single touchpoint but requires a series of touchpoints that may include phone calls, emails, LinkedIn or direct mail.
-Statistics float around that state nearly 80% of trade show attendees don’t receive follow up.
-While the exact number is debatable, the point is there is still a grand perception among attendees that they won’t hear from the companies they’ve engaged with at a trade shows.
+Trade show follow-up isn’t a single touchpoint but requires a series of touchpoints that may include phone calls, emails, LinkedIn or direct mail.
+Statistics float around that state nearly 80% of trade show attendees don’t receive follow-up.
+While the exact number is debatable, the point is there is still a grand perception among attendees that they won’t hear from the companies they’ve engaged with at trade shows.

-Marketing automation is one way to keep the momentum going during the follow up process.
-There are various platforms ranging from sophisticated software that integrates with customer relationship management (CRM) systems to free email marketing platforms such as MailChimp (depending on number of contacts and email volume) that offer triggered email campaigns.
+Marketing automation is one way to keep the momentum going during the follow-up process.
+There are various platforms ranging from sophisticated software that integrates with customer relationship management (CRM) systems to free email marketing platforms such as MailChimp (depending on the number of contacts and email volume) that offer triggered email campaigns.